alphagov/registers-tech-docs/source/documentation/using_the_api/register_components.md

 Entries contain metadata about what and when data has changed.

-Entries are made up of the fields `entry-number`, `index-entry-number`, `entry-timestamp`, `item-hash` and `key`.
+Entries contain the fields `entry-number`,  `entry-timestamp`, `item-hash` and `key`.

 The `entry-number` is unique and defines an entry’s position within the ordered list of a register.
-The `index-entry-number` is unique and defines an entry’s position within the ordered list of an index.
-For any given entry in a register, the `entry-number` and `index-entry-number` are always identical.

 The `entry-timestamp` is the time when an entry was introduced to a given register, but it is no guarantee of the order of entries in a register.
 The `entry-number` is.

+Entries are connected to items by a given `item-hash`.

+Each `key` is an alphanumeric string unique to the data in a register.
+The primary key (i.e. the unique identifier) always has the same name as the name of the register.
+For example, every entry in the `local-authority-eng` register has a field called `local-authority-eng`.
+Foreign keys, which are not always present, link to other registers.

+> Entries also contain the field `index-entry-number`, which is a unique number that defines an entry's position within the ordered list of an index.
+Indexes are not a reliable feature yet, which are not ready for use by most users.

 ### Items

-Each entry in a register has a relationship with one item.
-Items contain data for a given register.
-Entries and items are connected by a given `item-hash`.
+Items contain structured data for a given primary key in a register.
+Items have predefined fields which are consistent within a register.

 ### Records

-Records represent things that change over time.
-Records are identifiable by keys and correspond to the latest entry for a particular key, as indicated by a given `entry-number`.
+A record corresponds to the latest entry for a particular key, as indicated by the `entry-number`.

 ### How entries, items and records relate (a worked example)